neelsoumya/cosmic_loneliness_equation/README.md

 cd cosmic_loneliness_equation
 ```

-* Go to this new directory and set working directory to this directory in R.
+* Go to this new directory and set working directory to this directory in R in R Studio.

 ```r
 setwd('~/cosmic_loneliness_equation')